technoyoda/cquest/docs/philosophy.md

 claude-quest operates on assumptions about how language models work: pre-training embedding a distribution over language, reinforcement learning embedding behaviors upon certain tokens present in context, and inference as policy unrolling over tokens in context.
 It takes those assumptions and extrapolates: if this is how these systems are built, what interaction model emerges when you want to work with them over long time horizons?
 The project operates at a meta layer: it is not concerned with what the agent does on any particular task, but with shaping the context that determines how the agent approaches every task.

-This project exists now because models from Anthropic, OpenAI, and others have crossed a capability threshold where natural language functions as a reliable programming interface.
+This project exists now because models from Anthropic, OpenAI, and others have crossed a capability threshold where natural language functions as a reliablish programming interface (for short horizon situations).
 The system prompt in claude-quest is written in English.
 The commit instructions are English.
 The state that shapes the agent's behavior is a markdown file.
 None of this works if the model cannot reliably execute behavioral specifications written in natural language.
 Five years ago, it could not.
 Today, it can.
 That threshold is what makes a project like this possible.

 The premise is simple.
 The agent's entire reality is its context window.
 Everything upon which the model makes decisions, takes actions, and navigates the world exists as tokens in that window.
 What is not in context does not exist for the agent.
 If that is how these systems fundamentally work, then the design question becomes: how do you shape what enters that window, across hundreds of sessions, over months and years of collaboration?
 The sections below are the answer this project arrives at.